mattwamoto/Afiax-Employee-handbook/roles/senior_data_analyst.md

 - Presentation and sharing of insights: Skilled in presenting complex data in a clear, understandable manner tailored to diverse audiences, including senior management.

 ## Work perks and benefits
-Take a look at the Benefits & Perks section of the Made Tech Handbook to see what we can offer you.
+Take a look at the Benefits & Perks section of the Afiax Connected Healthcare Handbook to see what we can offer you.

 ## Salary and location
 We mainly work remotely but you may need to visit clients or visit the office occasionally.
 We have offices in London, Bristol, Manchester, and Swansea.

-We practice salary transparency when it comes to advertising roles at Made Tech.
+We practice salary transparency when it comes to advertising roles at Afiax Connected Healthcare.
 Every role we publish will include the salary range in the job ad, please do refer to that.

 For any internal candidates, we are currently reviewing and refreshing our pay bands and will be sharing those internally first.
 They will then be placed back here again by the end of July 2025.